 Epicurean Hotel, Tampa

-Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (across the street) which houses one of the world’s largest wine collections (over a half million bottles).
+Epicurean Hotel is inspired by Bern Laxer, founder of Bern’s Steakhouse (located across the street from Epicurean Hotel) which houses one of the world’s largest wine collections (over a half million bottles).
 This is the only hotel I have been to with its own Cooking Theater—featuring culinary demonstrations, seminars, and competitions.
 Spend a pleasant evening sipping a craft cocktail at the rooftop bar.

 McCool Travel tip: an underutilized amenity is their shuttle service within 2 miles.
 Options include an upscale golf cart, an Escalade, and a Tesla (for Club Level guests).